-Call 911 (dial 9 and then 9-1-1 when using campus phone) to report the location and current extent of the fire.
+Activate the nearest fire alarm pull stations (if applicable).
+Call 911 to report the location and current extent of the fire.
 Then call University Campus Safety at 305-899-3333 so they can assist fire rescue upon arrival to campus.

 Close all doors and windows that you can safely reach to contain the fire.
+During evacuation close the doors behind you.

 The instructor or lab personnel will attempt to extinguish the fire ONLY if it is safe to do so.
+They will follow the "P.A.S.S." procedure: